Pantheon Nexus – Hybrid Commuter / Downhill / Freeride Longboard – PREORDER!

 Lastly, one thing you may enjoy trying is a 169mm TKP truck on the inner wheelbase.
 This will be a much more “floaty” setup, but it’s definitely worth trying if you like TKP trucks but need a stiffer or longer deck than our other TKP-compatible boards.

-Though the Seismic Speed Vents aren’t exactly notorious for their smooth sliding, the roll speed is most excellent, and make for an excellent slim setup for pushing.
+Though the Seismic Speed Vents aren’t exactly notorious for their smooth sliding (when fresh), the roll speed is most excellent, and make for an excellent slim setup for pushing.
 For pushers only, we like the Speed Vents.
 We love the grip that Orangatang Caguamas bring to the table, and recommend them for people who want to ride hills and grip, and then slide for the purpose of slowing down.
-They tend to be a little chattery for sliding, but a little less than the Speed Vents, and they definitely grip harder.
-We don’t recommend them for people who primarily want to use their board for freeride, but they’re a nice middle-ground wheel for ups and downs and speed control.
-For riders looking to do a lot of mixed skating, still want a smooth roll but plan to do a lot of sliding, or for riders who are learning to slide for the first time, we really love the 69mm Powell Peralta Snakes.
-Though nothing compares with the smoothness and speed of our 85mm wheel selections, Snakes have a 75a urethane in them that actually feels very smooth, though they lack a bit in speed.
-If you are looking to maximize the amount of fun possible on this board and you aren’t looking to grip tight turns, we highly recommend the 165mm 43 degree Paris and Snakes combo on the inner wheelbase.
+They tend to be a little chattery for sliding when new (just like the Speed Vents) and they definitely grip harder.
+Both of our big wheel offerings will break in nicely and slide very well at higher speeds after a few slides.
+We don’t recommend them for people who primarily want to use their board for freeride, but they’re a nice middle-ground wheel for ups and downs and speed control during commutes or for hill riding.
+For riders looking to do a lot of mixed skating, still want a smooth roll but plan to do a lot of sliding, or for riders who are learning to slide for the first time, we really love the 68mm Seismic Tantrums and Powell Peralta Snakes, whenever those come back in stock (no due date right now, so we aren’t offering them).
+If you are looking to maximize the amount of fun possible on this board and you aren’t looking to grip tight turns at speed, we highly recommend the 165mm 43 degree Paris and sub-70mm slide wheels.
+The Tantrums are fast urethane and a super fun freeride wheel.
 You really are maximizing the control by getting the feet closer to the wheels, and this setup truly shines as safe but highly effective.

-The Nexus comes equipped with downhill-quality, 36 grit griptape.
+The Nexus comes equipped with medium, 60-grit griptape.
 For most applications, this will be perfect for a mix of all types of skating.
 If you are hitting some gnarly hills and sliding fat wheels like the Caguamas to really shed speed quickly, you may want to upgrade your grip in the foot pockets, but our grip will fit the bill for most freeride longboard applications, and it won’t tear up your shoes too bad during the push, either.

 Hill Riding Is LDP’s Future!